German stocks - Factors to watch on July 21

 Confirmed its annual guidance after Q2 results.
 Poll

-The company appointed Markus Rolle as its new CFO, effective Aug 1.
+The company appointed Markus Rolle as its new CFO, effective Aug 1, and reiterated its full-year outlook.

 SUEDZUCKER - dividend 0.45 euros/shr